Kryptha/Survey-app/README.md

 # Welcome!

-This project has for objective to learn the use of hotwire, turbo-stream, StimulusJS and TailwindCSS with Ruby on Rails 7 and Docker.
+This project has for objective to learn the use of Hotwire, Turbo-Stream, StimulusJS and TailwindCSS with Ruby on Rails 7 and Docker.
 Its a Survey App with users may add new quests and chapters to send the survey through email to other other participants which are not necessarily registered in the App.

 # Technologies